wp-plugins/x-forms-express/readme.txt

 License: GPLv2

-Build unlimited forms in seconds using this advnaced user friendly form creator!
+Build unlimited forms in seconds using this advanced user friendly form creator!
 Includes some amazing features!

 == Description ==